Nepal Red Cross Society: District level

 The district BTSCs are managed by NRCS district chapters.
 These centres are supposed to comply with guidelines provided under the 1983 NRCS regulations and the 1998 Standard Operating Procedures.

 Emergency Blood Transfusion center

 BTSCs that provides emergency transfusion are classified under it.
 Emergency BTSCs have no storage facilities, but keep a list of donors who can be called upon to donate blood in an emergency.
 They provide basic cross-matching and testing services.

 Hospital Unit

 BTSCs established by Governmental or Private Hospitals/ Institutions are classified under this unit.

-Structure
+Structure of Blood Transfusion Service

+Ambulance Service

+Nepal Red Cross Society has been providing ambulance service all over Nepal through 68 District Chapters, Sub-Chapters and Supporting Committees.
+Currently, 272 ambulance are providing service through 196 points all over the country.
+Annually, estimated 68,400 patients are benefitted from the ambulance service.

 Eye Hospital

 Nepal Red Cross Society has been managing eye care services as a key component of health service in Mid-West Region (Karnali Province) since 1990s through eye care centers (Surkhet, Dailekh, Jajarkot and Bardia) and outreach program with the support of Swiss Red Cross.
 NRCS operates two eye hospitals and extended eye care centers within the country.